tpoechtrager/sdos-test/README.md

     give you the maximum logic frame rate, while drawing just the right amount of frames to have a smooth video without tearing at all, without wasting GPU power drawing more frames than your monitor refresh rate.
-  - if you really want to push it to the extreme, use `multipoll 2`: input will be polled continuously.
-Warning: this is likely to be useless, and will make the test client use one CPU core completely
 - `showfps 1` now uses a different internal logic: fps counting should be more precise and responsive, but the downside is that the refresh rate is now fixed to one second.
 Also, `showfpsrange 1` has no effect.